keesschollaart81/AzureCostInsights.Marketplace/README.md

     ![](/AzureCostInsights.Marketplace/screenshots/buildpipeline.png)

 2. **Queue the build** and wait for it to finish before continuing with step 3
-    - While waiting, I really encourage you to check the tips below
+    - While waiting, I really encourage you to read the following tips:

-3. **Add the Widget to your Dashboard**<br/>
-    - Go to your teams' dashboard and add the 'Azure Cost Insights' widget.
-    ![](/AzureCostInsights.Marketplace/screenshots/addwidget.gif)

-## Tips

     - In the trigger's tab, disable the 'continuous' trigger and set a scheduled trigger, for example every night at 04:00 AM
-- When the costs of the added subscriptions are 'high': extend the maximum duration of your build in the 'options' tab (±10 minutes per 100.000 $)
+    // todo betere zin
+    - The build pipeline has by default a maximum duration of 60 minutes ('options' tab), this might be to short depending on the size of your cost data.
+It takes ~10 minutes to download the costs for 100.000$
     - Observe the artifacts of the build, this is the data that will be used by the widget
     - Create only 1 cost pipeline, teams (within a project) can share it.
 Add multiple 'download cost data' task for each subscription

+3. **Add the Widget to your Dashboard**<br/>
+    - Go to your teams' dashboard and add the 'Azure Cost Insights' widget.
+    ![](/AzureCostInsights.Marketplace/screenshots/addwidget.gif)

 ## Examples